gchowell/SubEpiPredict-Toolbox/README.md

 # SubEpiPredict Toolbox

-**SubEpiPredict** is a user-friendly **MATLAB toolbox** designed for fitting and forecasting epidemic trajectories using the **ensemble n-subepidemic modeling framework**.
-This approach is particularly effective for capturing complex epidemic patterns, including multiple waves and overlapping sub-epidemics.
+SubEpiPredict is a MATLAB toolbox for fitting and forecasting epidemic trajectories with an ensemble n-sub-epidemic framework, supporting rolling-window calibration, ensemble weighting, and proper scoring rules (e.g., WIS).

 📄 **Tutorial Paper**
 Chowell et al. (2024), *SubEpiPredict: A tutorial-based primer and toolbox for fitting and forecasting growth trajectories using the ensemble n-sub-epidemic modeling framework*, Infectious Disease Modelling.